beefyfinance/beefy-v2/src/features/data/README.md

 [ ] find out why some contract-data and balance contracts are not working on some chains [ ] have unit tests for deposit / withdraw stuff it's critical [ ] remove feature flags
+[ ] reload ppfs on a regular basis

 BONUS: